 When too many plugs are put into one electrical outlet, it can result in heat building up in the wires, which can cause fires.

 12. Are your electric cords in good condition?

 Watch for frayed cords or loose fitting plugs.
 You can receive an electrical shock from exposed wires.

 13. Are your electrical cords free of obstructions?

 Cords that run under rugs, are badly kinked, or are too close to appliances that get hot, can cause fires.

 14. Do you have any appliances near water?

 15. Electricity and water do not mix.
 Avoid operating appliances like kettles or hair dryers near water.
 Always dry your hands and make sure there are no puddles on the floor before using an electrical appliance.

 16.Are your electrical outlets and appliances childproof?

 Children are naturally curious so be aware of dangling cords or exposed plugs.
-Protect young children by using plastic safety covers on all your electrical outlets and keep appliances away from counter edges.
+Protect young children by using plastic safety covers on all your electrical outlets, or even better upgrade inexpensively to childproof receptacles, and keep appliances away from counter edges.